 Allegedly in the back of their sweets shop in Saumur, they tried to create a liqueur based on orange essential oils that would be as true to the orange fruit as possible.

-And even though it took them years to perfect their product, in the end, they succeeded.
+And even though it took them years to perfect their product, in the end, they succeeded and crafted the first Triple Sec liqueur.

 How is Triple Sec made?

-Things haven't changed overly much today.
+Today, things haven't changed overly much.
 Triple Sec is still made by infusing a base spirit with flavors and essential oils from oranges.
 That base spirit often is derived from sugar beet because of its natural flavor.

 To get the maximum out of the fruit, they get harvested when still green because that's when they are at their aromatic peak.